Berkanktk/CyberSecurity/README.md

 `>` Server file redirection
 `<` Client file redirection
 ## Nikto 2
-nikto is a popular web scanning tool that allows users to find common web vulnerabilities.
+[Nikto 2](https://cirt.net/Nikto2) or nikto is a popular web scanning tool that allows users to find common web vulnerabilities.
 It is commonly used to check for common CVE's such as shellshock, and to get general information about the web server that you're enumerating.

 ### Syntax
 `nikto -h <ip> -port <port>`